Frequently Asked Questions

 CHOICES SERVES WOMEN, CHILDREN AND MEN SEEKING REFUGE FROM A VIOLENT RELATIONSHIP.

 No one in crisis is ever turned away.
 Almost half of the shelter’s population is children and a large number of women are pregnant, which is a risk factor for domestic abuse.
-We are projected to serve nearly 2,000 individuals in 2016, including 750 in need of shelter.
-Our 24-hour hotline is expected to receive 4,300 calls this year.
+We served nearly 2,000 individuals in 2016, including 700 victims and their children in need of shelter.
+Our 24-hour hotline received more than 3,500 calls.